Unknown

 0

-Maternal environmental exposure to bisphenols and epigenome-wide DNA methylation in infant cord blood
+Maternal environmental exposure to bisphenols and epigenome-wide DNA methylation in infant cord blood.

-ABSTRACT: Abstract Maternal prenatal exposures, including bisphenol A (BPA), are associated with offspring’s risk of disease later in life.
+ABSTRACT: Maternal prenatal exposures, including bisphenol A (BPA), are associated with offspring's risk of disease later in life.
 Alterations in DNA methylation may be a mechanism through which altered prenatal conditions (e.g. maternal exposure to environmental toxicants) elicit this disease risk.
-In the Michigan Mother and Infant Pairs Cohort, maternal first-trimester urinary BPA, bisphenol F, and bisphenol S concentrations were tested for association with DNA methylation patterns in infant umbilical cord blood leukocytes (N?=?69).
+In the Michigan Mother and Infant Pairs Cohort, maternal first-trimester urinary BPA, bisphenol F, and bisphenol S concentrations were tested for association with DNA methylation patterns in infant umbilical cord blood leukocytes (N = 69).
 We used the Illumina Infinium MethylationEPIC BeadChip to quantitatively evaluate DNA methylation across the epigenome; 822 020 probes passed pre-processing and quality checks.
 Single-site DNA methylation and bisphenol models were adjusted for infant sex, estimated cell-type proportions (determined using cell-type estimation algorithm), and batch as covariates.
 Thirty-eight CpG sites [false discovery rate (FDR) <0.05] were significantly associated with maternal BPA exposure.
 Increasing BPA concentrations were associated with lower DNA methylation at 87% of significant sites.
 BPA exposure associated DNA methylation sites were enriched for 38 pathways significant at FDR <0.05.
 The pathway or gene-set with the greatest odds of enrichment for differential methylation (FDR <0.05) was type I interferon receptor binding.
 This study provides a novel understanding of fetal response to maternal bisphenol exposure through epigenetic change.

-SUBMITTER: McCabe C
+SUBMITTER: McCabe CF

-PROVIDER: S-EPMC7757124 | biostudies-literature | 2020 Jan
+PROVIDER: S-EPMC7757124 | biostudies-literature | 2020

 REPOSITORIES: biostudies-literature